 It’s increasingly clear that technology is — or should be — at the heart of every modern business model.
 To better understand how this trend is playing out in Southeast Asia, we examined the top ten listed companies by market capitalization for Singapore, Malaysia, Indonesia, Thailand and Vietnam — the five countries that account for about three-quarters of Southeast Asia’s GDP.1

 As an indicator of corporate commitment to various technology efforts, we charted the prevalence of three types of senior technology roles as well as associated career paths:

 - Foundational Technology Officers: Chief Information Officer (CIO) and Chief Information Security Officer (CISO)

 - Enabling Technology Officers: Chief Digital Officer (CDO) and Chief Technology Officer (CTO)

-Here, we look specifically at the prevalence and career paths of leaders in the second category, the CDO and CTO.
+Here, we look specifically at the prevalence and career paths of leaders in the third category, the executives who handle disruptive technologies.